Rakni's Mound: 1993

+2016

+In 2016, the cremated human bones from the mound were radiocarbon dated to 1290-1220 BCE, showing that they predate the mound construction by about 1800 years, again casting doubt on the function of the mound as a burial.

+Recent analysis and theories on the origin of Raknehaugen

+A study from 2026 challenges the traditional view of Raknehaugen as a monument to a single individual or as a burial mound.
+Despite extensive excavations, no unequivocal evidence of a burial has ever been found.
+Archaeologist Lars Gustavsen instead proposes that the mound was constructed as a collective, ritual response to a catastrophic clay landslide in the area.
+Using LiDAR data, an extensive landslide scar of approximately 1 km² has been identified just southwest of the mound.
+Gustavsen argues that the unusual layers of timber within the mound—many of the trees showing signs of having been broken or uprooted rather than cut with an axe—may originate from the actual landslide debris.

+The construction of the mound, dated to around AD 552, coincides with a period marked by climatic crises following the volcanic eruptions of 536.
+The placement of the mound in a transitional zone between two landscape types, right at the edge of the large landslide scar, suggests that the monument functioned as a ritual remedy.
+The purpose of the massive communal labor effort may have been to restore cosmic and social order in a society traumatized by natural disasters, famine, and population decline.
+This shifts the focus from the mound as a symbol of elite power to an expression of collective ritual practice in a time of crisis.

 Uses since the 19th century

-Early in the 19th century, the mound was acquired by the regional magistrate, Johan Koren (1758-1825), and his wife, diarist Christiane Koren (1764-1815).
+Early in the 19th century, the mound was acquired by the regional magistrate, Johan Koren (1758–1825), and his wife, diarist Christiane Koren (1764–1815).
 In 1808-1809, they built a large hexagonal stone pavilion on the top as a memorial to their son Wilhelm, who died of cholera aged 18.
 It was later used for dances.
 It was demolished around 1850; before the first excavation of the mound in 1869, the stones had been cleared away and used in building a cowshed.
 The Korens were members of the circle around the Norwegian Society and the mound appears as an inspiring monument in poetry and other writings of the period.

 In the 20th century, the mound was sometimes the site of celebrations of Olsok, Midsummer and Norwegian Constitution Day (17 May), especially in the period of Norway's becoming independent of Sweden.
 In the first decade of the 21st century it was also for a while the site of ceremonies by the neo-Nazi group Vigrid.